kamran1111/Oldest-businesses-dataset-analysis_KAMRAN/Readme.md

 In this project, I have analyzed dataset of oldest businesses in the world.
 The "datasets" folder contains the data used in the project.

-"Statement of Academic Integrity"
-The code written in this project is my own.
+**"Statement of Academic Integrity"** The code written in this project is my own with chunks of already written code provided by DataCamp.
 I have completed it after completing the above courses.
 I have not copied code from anywhere, except few hints provided by DataCamp.

 Thank you.